TRitik43160/Car_selling_Website/README.md

 5.Features

 # Genereal info:
 A website promoting a car window wrapping business.
-The site is divided into the following sections: Home, Vehicles, Services ,Featured, Contact us.
+The site is divided into the following sections: Home, Vehicles, Services ,Featured, ,Reviews,Contact us.
+The purpose of this website is to provide cars at best price possible with user friendly interface.

 # Screenshot: